Tutorial: llmTools

 Expected behavior

-This tutorial app does only one thing, namely to answer the question, “What is the weather at my location?”.
-It does this by using two tools: get_location(), which queries your device for its GPS lat/lon coordinates, and get_weather(), which uses takes lat/lon as argument to query the free, open-source weather service Open Meteo, which has a free-to-use API.
+Our tutorial app does only one thing: to answer the question, “What is the weather at my location?”.
+It does this by using two tools: get_location(), which queries your device for its GPS lat/lon coordinates, and get_weather(), which takes the lat/lon of a location as arguments to query the open-source weather service Open Meteo, which has a free-to-use API.

 DISCLAIMER: the video demo shows you one aspect of the app’s behavior.
 It is not a substitute for the spec.
 If there are any discrepancies between the demo and the spec, please follow the spec.
 The spec is the single source of truth.
 If the spec is ambiguous, please consult the teaching staff for clarification.